The Association of Teachers of Japanese

 The Association of Teachers of Japanese (ATJ) is "an international, non-profit, non-political organization of scholars, teachers, and students of Japanese language, literature, and linguistics dedicated to teaching and scholarship and to the exchange of information among teachers and other professionals to help broaden and deepen knowledge and appreciation of Japan and its culture."
 It is based out of the University of Colorado in the United States.

+The foundation has EIN 39-1481425 as a 501(c)(3) Public Charity; in 2024 it claimed $1,336,677 in total revenue and $534,286 in total assets.

 Activities

 One of the ATJ's main aims is to assist in the improvement of the quality of the teaching of Japanese language, Japanese literature, Japanese linguistics and Japanese culture at both a secondary and post-secondary level.
 To that end, it provides advice on related matters to individuals or institutions that request it.

 As well as providing a conduit for exchange of information, the ATJ is also engaged in assisting those with an interest in studying in Japan, from providing information both pre- and post-departure, to offering Bridging Foundation scholarships to US undergraduates who are planning to study abroad in Japan.